-Robert and Ruth Kehl Center
+• Robert and Ruth Kehl Center

 Named in honor of Robert and Ruth Kehl, the Kehl Center is the heart of Clarke's recreational facilities.
-The center contains 54,000 square feet of space housing three basketball/volleyball courts, a cardio room, an elevated jogging track, offices, a training room, and a classroom.
-The lower level of the Kehl Center houses an athletic weight room, athletic taping room, and locker rooms.
-The cardio room features stair climbers, a recumbent bicycle, treadmills and various machines.
-The Nicklaus Fitness Center weight room is located adjacent to the Kehl Center.
-It provides a circuit of Matrix and Life Fitness equipment in addition to leg press, multi-hip, leg extension, leg curl, lat row, and lat pull-down machines as well as a bench press station, adjustable incline, power rack, and various free weights.
+The center contains 54,000 square feet of space housing three basketball/volleyball courts, one racquetball court, a cardio room, an elevated jogging track, offices, a training room, weight room, locker rooms and a classroom.
 Hours are posted and published in the building's bulletin.